Sherah Ice Relationship Coach

 I stay in the light.

-And I empower others to do the same.
+And I embolden others to do the same.

-I’ve created a life in which only those who are kind, supportive, and committed to personal growth are allowed in my inner circle.
-These are the people who share in the beautiful journey of transformation.
+I’ve built a life where only those who are kind, supportive, and committed to personal growth are allowed into my inner circle.
+These are the people who walk with me on this beautiful journey of transformation.
+I choose who has access to me—and when the action of love is the standard for connection, life becomes something truly beautiful.

 Today, I live a life that I am grateful for and proud of.